SBRG/MASSpy/README.rst

 	pip install -e .

-in the ``masspy`` directory.
+in the ``masspy`` source directory.
 For additional information, please refer to the the `detailed installation instructions <INSTALL.rst>`_.

 Contributing